-Competency 4: Engage in Practice - Informed Research and Research-Informed Practice know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
+Competency 4: Engage in Practice - Informed Research and Research-Informed Practice

+Social workers understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice.
+Social workers know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
 Social workers understand that evidence that informs practice derives from multi-disciplinary sources and multiple ways of knowing.
 They also understand the process for translating research